-In total, 10 percent of the asset replacement value at the site will be affected by the measures.
-This will likely affect around 700 positions in production.
-However, we are very confident that we will find suitable positions for most of the affected employees since there are vacancies in production and many colleagues will retire in the next few years.
+In total, 10 percent of the asset replacement value at the site will be affected by the measures - and likely around 700 positions in production.
+However, we are very confident that we will be able to offer most of the affected employees employment in other plants.
+It is very much in the company's interest to retain their wide-ranging experience, especially since there are vacancies and many colleagues will retire in the next few years.

-The measures will be implemented stepwise by the end of 2026 and are expected to reduce fixed costs by more than 200 million euros per year.
-These structural changes will also lead to a significant reduction in the power and natural gas demand at the Ludwigshafen site.
-Consequently, CO2 emissions in Ludwigshafen will be reduced by around 0.9 million metric tons per year.
+The measures will be implemented stepwise by the end of 2026 and are expected to reduce fixed costs by more than €200 million per year.

+The structural changes will also lead to a significant reduction in the power and natural gas demand at the Ludwigshafen site.
+Consequently, CO2 emissions in

+Ludwigshafen will be reduced by around 0.9 million metric tons per year.
 This corresponds to a reduction of around 4 percent in our global CO2 emissions.

-[Slide 25: Technical optimizations and substitution of natural gas significantly lower threshold at which the Ludwigshafen site must be shut down]
+[Chart 24: Technical optimizations and substitution of natural gas significantly lower threshold at which the Ludwigshafen site must be shut down]

-Since the start of the Russian war against Ukraine, we have analyzed in depth what factors influence the gas consumption of our Verbund, both positively and negatively.
+Since the start of the Russian war against Ukraine, we have analyzed in depth what factors influence the gas consumption of our Verbund.

-When uncertainties regarding gas supply first arose, we mentioned 50 percent as a minimum for operating the Ludwigshafen Verbund site.
-Now, we are able to continue operations even if gas supply were to drop as far as 30 percent of our average consumption in 2021.
-This is thanks to optimization measures that include using the by-product ethane from our steam crackers to feed our acetylene plant and the recommissioning of a section in the synthesis gas plant that is independent of natural gas.
+When the discussions about a potential gas shortage first arose, we said we would need at least 50 percent of our average consumption volume to operate the Ludwigshafen Verbund site.
+Faced with this situation, the BASF team creatively searched for and found solutions.
+Now, we are able to continue operations even if gas supplies were to drop as low as 30 percent of our average consumption in 2021.

+Two examples of the optimization measures: Instead of natural gas, we use the byproduct ethane from our steam crackers to feed our acetylene plant.
+And we recommissioned an idled section of the synthesis gas plant that is independent of natural gas.

+I can assure you that we will not run out of ideas.
 We are now executing further projects that will reduce gas consumption in Ludwigshafen even more: By the end of this year, we will convert two of four natural gas turbines in our combined heat and power plants to allow operation with either natural gas or fuel oil.
 Gas allocation would nevertheless force us to shut down many production plants at the site.
-Under optimal conditions and with major gas consumers taken offline, we would, however, still be able to run the Ludwigshafen site - at a supply rate of around 10 percent of our average gas consumption in 2021.
+Under optimal conditions and with major gas consumers taken offline, we would, however, still be able to run the Ludwigshafen site at a supply rate of around 10 percent of our average gas consumption in 2021.
 Thanks to a possible partial conversion to fuel oil, we would thus be able to avoid a complete shutdown.

-I congratulate the BASF team for its creativity and dedication in developing the required solutions during the last 12 months.
+I want to congratulate the BASF team for their creativity, dedication and ability in developing such great solutions as in the past 12 months.

-[Slide 26: Key pillars to transform the Ludwigshafen Verbund site to net zero by 2045]
+[Chart 25: Key pillars to transform the Ludwigshafen Verbund site to net zero by 2045]